TBD54566975/known-customer-credential/README.md

 2. PII is subsequently sent to the IDV vendor via the backend system for verification

 > [!IMPORTANT]
-> The 2 styles of integration provide flexibility for PFI IDV systems, but they don't impact Mobile Wallets at all.
+> The 2 styles of integration provide flexibility for PFI IDV systems, but they don't impact Mobile Wallets at all, as
-> as a URL to a form that the Applicant completes.
+> they have the same external behaviour.

 # Requirements
 This body of work is an extension of the work being done for tbDEX.
 In effect, this proposal considers the following as requirements: